Duszafir/AntiLavaGrief/README.md

 Sends a notification when a player uses a flint-and-steel on wooden planks.
 Easy-to-use and customizable configuration.
 Stay one step ahead of potential griefers with AntiLavaGrief!

+Commands:

+Use /al enable to activate alerts for when lava or flammable items are placed near wooden planks.
+Use /al disable to turn off these alerts and stop notifications from appearing.

+Permissions:

+antilavagrief.commands.maincommand: Grants access to the main plugin commands. antilavagrief.evadeGrief: Allows the player to bypass the lava grief alerts and actions.